 Personally, even with proper condom use, and even after knowing my partner’s status prior to having sex, there is still that small voice in the back of your head nagging you:

-The anxiety and constant fear about sex is something that is ingrained being gay.
+The anxiety and constant fear about sex is something that is ingrained into me (and many other people) being gay.

 The worry after a sexual encounter, or from a routine HIV test can be so stress inducing that it has a significant effect on mental health and quality of life.

 PrEP helps give that extra layer of reassurance and brings the risk level of transmission down significantly.

 And as much as I hate to admit it, as someone who writes about gay sex and men’s sexual health, there have been cases were I was caught in the moment, and I didn’t use a condom.